Gulbransen

-Gulbransen Company was a musical instrument manufacturer of player pianos and home organs in the United States.
-It also made reed organs.
-It was originally established in 1904 by Axel Gulbransen as Gulbransen Piano Company.
+Gulbransen Company was an American manufacturer of pianos, including player pianos; and reed and home organs in Chicago, Illinois.
+Established in 1904 by Axel Gulbransen as Gulbransen Piano Company, it introduced several innovations in the field.

-In the history of musical instruments, Gulbransen is notable for several innovations.
+Gulbransen introduced several innovations.
 In its early years, Gulbransen made the first upright piano with a player piano mechanism in the same case.
 In the 1920s, thousands of player pianos were manufactured by the firm under the Gulbransen and Dickinson name.
 In the electronic organ era, Gulbransen pioneered several innovations in the production of home electronic organs that became industry standards: